ajeetraina/talk-demos/openai-demo/README.md

 This is exactly what you'd expect from a successful API call.
 The JSON structure contains all the standard fields in an OpenAI completion response, including the unique completion ID, usage statistics, and service tier information.

+One of the main endpoints is the "Chat completions" API.
+With this API, we send a collection of messages (that make up a conversation) and get a response back.

+The collection of messages represents the full conversation up to the point.
+And each message has its own role:

+The system or developer messages provide the instructions on how the LLM should operate, its rules, etc. There's typically only one of these.
+User messages are those that contain the end user's prompts, data, or additional context Assistant messages are messages from the LLM
+Tool messages pass along information from tools (more to come on that!)